 This sub-section addresses aerodrome design and operations, as well as aerodrome operators with a focus on safety and management of potential risks.
 The ultimate aim is to maintain a high uniform level of safety across Member States, ensuring compliance with the ICAO SARPs and a harmonised approach which will support the free movement of services within the Member States.

-The top three KRAs for aerodromes and ground handling as identified in the EPAS 2024 are Ground damage, collision on runway and excursions.
+The top three KRAs for aerodromes and ground handling as identified in the EPAS 2023-2025, Vol I, Chapter 3.3.6 are: